Vice President and Director of the Economic Policy Center and Senior Fellow

 John and Louise Bryson Chair in Policy Research

 Expertise: California economy, poverty and income distribution, higher education and workforce

-Sarah Bohn is vice president of research and senior fellow at the Public Policy Institute of California, where she holds the John and Louise Bryson chair in policy research.
+Sarah Bohn is vice president and director of the Economic Policy Center and senior fellow at the Public Policy Institute of California, where she holds the John and Louise Bryson chair in policy research.
 She is also a member of the PPIC Higher Education Center.
-As vice president and chair in policy research, she works with PPIC staff to bring high-quality, nonpartisan research to important policy issues in California.
-Her own research focuses on the role of social safety net policy and education policy in alleviating poverty and enhancing economic mobility.
-Her other areas of expertise include immigration policy, the workforce skills gap, and California’s economy.
+As the founding director of the Economic Policy Center, she leads research and engagement to inform California policymaking to support greater opportunity and upward mobility for workers, families, and businesses statewide.
+A labor economist, her research focuses on the job market, workforce skills, and the role of education and government programs in upward mobility.
+Her other areas of expertise include immigration policy, poverty measurement, income inequality, and career technical education.
 Her work has been published in major academic journals, including the American Economic Review, Demography, American Economic Journal: Economic Policy, and The Review of Economics and Statistics.
+Previously she served as vice president of research at PPIC.
 She holds a PhD in economics from the University of Maryland, College Park.